Tulips are the perfect cottage style or farmhouse home decor accessory and they're cheap.

 Flowers in the bathroom are unusual, very surprising and can really wow your guests.

-They can give your boudoir a more romantic air, like a vacation retreat and add a feeling of elegance to your living room.
+They can give your bedroom a more romantic air, like a vacation retreat and add a feeling of elegance to your living room.

 Quick redecorating project, tiny price!

-I can usually get about a solid week out my tulips.
+- I can usually get about a solid week, sometimes a week and a half, out my tulips.

-Cut about 1/2 -3/4 of an inch off the bottom and check water level often as they can be thirsty little suckers!
+- Cut about 1/2 -3/4 of an inch off the bottom of the stem, on a angle, and check water level often as they can be thirsty little suckers!

 Do you display flowers in your home on a regular basis?